Banning problem patrons

 - being near those places - a distance to/from, or an area the ban extends to (e.g. 500m from a specified SNP).

-The duration of the ban may be either a period of 10 days or if the notice applies to a particular event, up until that event finishes.
+The duration of the ban may be either a period of no longer than 1 month or if the notice applies to a particular event, up until that event finishes.

 Police may amend banning notices by issuing further notices to: